ErikBoesen/ibhlcs/notes/14-networks.md

     * Wireless Access Point (WAP): required for wireless connection.
 Usually built into router.
     * MAC address: hardcoded (can be changed during runtime).
 Unique.
 48 bits -> 12 hexadecimal digits.
     * NIC (Network Interface Card): enable laptops and desktops to connect to network.
 Small circuit boards that connect to the motherboard.
 Smartphones also use a GSM chip to connect to telephone network.
+* Networking models:
+    * Client-Server model
+        * "Client side" means the front end
+    * P2P/Peer-to-Peer
+        * No single provider is responsible for being the server.
+Each computer stores files and acts as a server, sending sections of a file, etc. Ideal for sharing files, but wouldn't work well for things like booking tickets, where one server needs to keep a record of how many tickets have been sold.
+* Types of servers
+    * Web servers: host websites and handle requests for *STATIC* information like HTML pages or images.
+Manage the website on a server, typically include FTP software to host and share large files.
+Apache is a popular web server for this.
+    * Application servers: contain programming and scripts that are more complex than a static HTML page.
+May use MySQL or NoSQL databases to store data.
+Server is used to organize nd run the web application.
+Client sends requests to the web server, which sends requests to application server.
+    * Network Attached Storage (NAS): server dedicated to storing and sharing files.
+Useful for storing large files, like music/video, but not for storing websites.
+    * Print servers: make it easy for various devices to connect to a printer.
+Removes the need for devices to install printer driver software or connect to printer using cables.
+    * Mail server: store email messages, clients request messages from it.